dubbyOW/NVIDIA-GPU-Shader-Cache-Cleaner/README.md

 All installation and deletion paths can be easily customized in a notepad.

-This tool was created, because I clean my Shader Cache after driver updates.
+This tool was created, to wipe all Shader Cache folders after GPU driver updates.
 This can often help with FPS drops in games.
-Just be aware that if you do that, then some games have to compile shaders after first launch.
-This process can be seen as high CPU usage when you start the game.
-This happens with Overwatch for me.
-So I just let the game compile all it needs.
-After short time CPU usage drops to normal.
-You can enjoy the smoother experience.
+Just be aware that if you do that, then some games might have to compile shaders again after the first launch.
+This process can be seen as a high CPU usage when you start the game.
+This happens with Overwatch for example.
+So just let the game compile all it needs.
+After a short time CPU usage drops to normal.
+You can now enjoy a smoother gaming experience.